-Proportion of assessed settlements where at least one incident of conflict resulting in the death of a civilian was reported:
+Proportion of assessed settlements where at least one incident of conflict resulting in the death of a civilian had reportedly taken place in the month prior to data collection:

-2Due to changes in migration patterns, the specific settlements assessed within each L'GA vary each month.
-Changes in results reported in this factsheet, compared to previous factsheets, may therefore be due to variations in the assessed settlements instead of changes over time 3The most recent version of the VTS dataset (released in February 2019 on vts.eocng.org) has been used as the reference for settlement names and locations, and adjusted to account for deserted villages based on information shared by OCHA.
+1Where possible, only KIs that have arrived recently (0-3 weeks prior to data collection) were interviewed.
+2Due to changes in migration patterns, the specific settlements assessed within each LGA vary each month.
+Changes in results reported in this factsheet, compared to previous factsheets, may therefore be due to variations in the assessed settlements instead of changes over time.
+3The most recent version of the VTS dataset (released in February 2019 on vis.eocng.org) has been used as the reference for settlement names and locations, and adjusted to account for deserted villages based on information shared by OCHA.